antidot/html-connector/README.md

 publish_html("path/to/file.html", "my.fluidtopics.tenant.url", "my@ddress.com", "myStr0ngP@ssword")
 ```

-You can also use a Client object from the fluidtopics package:
+It is also possible to use a Client object from the fluidtopics package:

 ```python
 from fluidtopics.connector import RemoteClient